Quick answer

 Fuse or relay

-Often lower cost if diagnosis confirms this is the only fault.
+Often lower cost if testing confirms this is the only problem.

 Temperature sensor